 Tungnath Temple – The famous Tungnath temple is thought to be over 1000 years old and, according to the scriptures, is third temple to be visited in the Panch Kedar circuit.
 The serenity and calmness that envelopes this place is something beyond words.
 It is believed to be constructed by Pandavas after the Kurukshetra War.

-Opening Date of Tungnath Temple: The opening dates of Tungnath Mandir will be 17 May 2021.
+Opening Date of Tungnath Temple: The Tungnath Mandir was opened on 10 May 2024.
 The doli of Shri Tungnath ji starts its journey from Mukumath & reaches Tungnath temple via Duggalbita and Chopta.

-Closing Date of Tungnath Temple: Closing dates of Tungnath Dham for 2021 were announced on the day of Vaijayadashmi/ Dusshera.
-Last year, Tungnath temple will be closed for winters on 4 November 2020.
+Closing Date of Tungnath Temple: The Kapats of Tungnath Temple will be closed for winters on 4 November 2024.
 In the winters the deity of Tungnath remains at its winter seat at Makkumath Temple.

 The Tunganath is connected to the root of the Panch Kedar Circuit (Lord Shiva Temples) which were built by the Pandavas.
 The legend expresses that Vyas Rishi prompted the Pandavas that since they were at sin of killing their own particular relatives (Kauravas, their cousins) amid the Mahabharata war , their sin could be exonerated only by Lord Shiva.
 Subsequently, the Pandavas went looking for Shiva who was keeping away from them since he was persuaded of the blame of Pandavas.